 The rest of the floor was very good.
 I replaced the hood and reare door and also had to weld the area around the fender skirt.
 So in total 60 meter of welding was done.

-In total the wagon is an unique Cadillac.
+In total the wagon is an unique and head turning Cadillac.

 In 2008 werd op Ebay een Cadillac Fleetwood stationcar uit Okeechobee in Florida te koop aangeboden.
 Hierover heb ik diverse stukken geschreven die geplaatst zijn in The Standard, het clubblad van de CCN.